Lundtofte Flyveplads: Inauguration and early years

-Until WW2

 Already two years after its inauguration, the airfield was rented out for civilian use.
 Air shows and aerobatics were organized on the site and planes took off from the airfield to drop flyers, display advertising banners and to distribute newspapers.
 In 1921 smuggling flights took off from Lundtofte, smuggling Danish silver coins to Sweden.
 After lawsuits, the company that exploited the airfield went bankrupt.

 It wasn't until 1926 that the airfield was used more intensively again, with it being used for training flights from Kløvermarken.
 In 1934, most training was moved to Værløse and Lundtofte was mainly used to practice emergency landings.

 In 1937 a Danish company started assembling Piper J-3 Cub aircraft at Lundtofte, and buyers could also learn to fly the aircraft from Lundtofte.

-WW2
+World War II

-With the start of World War II and the resulting fuel rationing, most civilian activity at the airfield was discontinued.
+With the start of World War II (1939–1945) and the resulting fuel rationing, whereby most civilian activity at the airfield was discontinued.

-In August 1943 newspaper editor Carl Henrik Clemmensen was murdered near the airfield.
+In August 1943, newspaper editor Carl Henrik Clemmensen was murdered near the airfield.

-In November 1944 resistance movement Holger Danske attacked the airfield with 30 people.
-The airfield was guarded by the :da:SommerkorpsetSummer Corps.
+In November 1944, Holger Danske of the Danish resistance movement attacked the airfield with 30 people.
+The airfield was guarded by the Summer Corps.
 Within 15 minutes, all defenders were killed.
 All but one of the attackers managed to escape.
 The arrested member was sent to a concentration camp, but survived the war and returned to Denmark.

-After WW2
+Thereafter

 After World War II, the Danish Military police used the airfield for training.
 The last motorized flights took off in 1949.
-Throughout the 1950s the airfield was only used for flying model aircraft and gliders And on September 13, 1959, the last flights, with gliders, took off from Lundtofte.
+Throughout the 1950s the airfield was only used for flying model aircraft and gliders.
+On September 13, 1959, the last flights, with gliders, took off from Lundtofte.
 In 1961, the last airfield buildings were demolished and construction of the DTU buildings started.